pingcap/docs/tidb-cloud/vector-search-overview.md

 After converting raw data into vector embeddings and storing them in TiDB, your application can execute vector search queries to find the data most semantically or contextually relevant to a user's query.

-The vector search feature in TiDB Cloud identifies the top-k nearest neighbor (KNN) vectors by using a [distance function](/tidb-cloud/vector-search-functions-and-operators.md) to calculate the distance between a given vectorized query and the data vectors in the embedding space.
+Vector Search in TiDB Cloud identifies the top-k nearest neighbor (KNN) vectors by using a [distance function](/tidb-cloud/vector-search-functions-and-operators.md) to calculate the distance between a given vectorized query and the data vectors in the embedding space.
 The vectors closest to the query represent the most similar data in meaning.

 ![The Schematic TiDB Vector Search](/media/vector-search/embedding-search.png)